kununu/data-fixtures/README.md

 ## Types of Fixtures

-Bellow you cand a list of all supported types of fixtures.
+Bellow you can find a list of all supported types of fixtures.

 ### CachePoolFixtures